Can the booster seat be used without the height adjustment legs?

 Socket Covers are used to prevent children inserting fingers or other objects into plug sockets.
 If resources are scarce you can limit these to areas where children spend most of their time.
 However, it is felt that modern sockets pose minimal danger.

-My toddler is always trying to open the kitchen drawers and cupboards to see what is inside them, which is a real hazard.
+My toddler is always trying to open the kitchen drawers and cupboards to see what them is inside, which is a real hazard.
 How do I prevent him from hurting himself?

 Simple safety accessories such as multi-purpose latches, cabinet and drawer locks restrict access to these areas.
 They are easy to install and remove when required.
 For optimum safety a safety gate should be fitted to the kitchen doorway if possible to restrict your toddler from entering the kitchen unsupervised.